 End Human Trafficking

-Reports of human trafficking have increased steadily in Georgia and nationwide over the past 10 years.
+Reports of human trafficking have increased steadily in Georgia and nationwide over the past decade.

 In addition to standing shoulder-to-shoulder with law enforcement on the front lines of this fight, Chris supports several steps to eliminate this modern-day slavery: education, legislation, and restoration.